 Here we’ll show you a few of the most common alternatives to build a website with.
 As you’ll see they all have pros and cons.

 Weebly: Probably the easiest website builder thanks to its drag and drop system.
 The templates look clean and professional.
-You can customise them by changing the position of certain elements on your page, but you won’t have complete creative freedom there.
+You can customize them by changing the position of certain elements on your page, but you won’t have complete creative freedom there.
 You get a free domain name the first year.
 If you want a professional email address, you can get it through G Suite (Google’s business emails) but it costs extra.
 Find our review here.

 Jimdo: A great all-in-one solution that is easy to use which includes an online store, blog and mobile app.
 Jimdo packages are decently-priced and the website building is done with responsive a web design that look good on every device.
 However, the number of available templates in this website builder is somewhat limited.
 You also lack in extra functions and add-ons because there is no official app store.
 For details about the pros and cons please take a look at our full Jimdo review.